Darthan184/Multi-Launchpad-SFS1/README.md

 The '\<' and '>' buttons will switch the space center between the original (as specified in Space_Center_Data.txt) and the enabled alternates.

-## Limitations
+## Known Limitations

 Only the selected space center will exist in the game.
-Switching to a different one effectively 'teleports' the space center to a differrent location.
+Switching to a different one effectively 'teleports' the space center to a different location.
 As a result, if you launch a rocket, leave it on the launchpad, change the space center and resume game, the rocket will fall to the ground.

 The space center that is selected when entering a world is always the original (Space_Center_Data.txt) one.